 The Jubilee Hall gained unexpected fame in 1948 when local residents Benjamin Britten and Peter Pears chose it as a venue for their ‘Festival of Music and Arts’.
 In 1960 the first ever performance of Britten’s A Midsummer Night’s Dream was given in the hall, and since then many notable opera premières have taken place there, such as Britten’s The Little Sweep, William Walton’s The Bear and Harrison Birtwistle’s Punch and Judy.
 Although the main venue of the Aldeburgh Festival has moved to Snape Maltings. many of the Festival events continue to take place at Jubilee Hall.

 Today the Jubilee Hall is a Charitable Incorporated Organisation (CIO) but its vision has changed little since the days of the founding fathers.
-We aim to provide a public hall for residents and visitors alike, a place free from political, religious or others opinions – a neutral space that we hope a broad range of users can enjoy.
+We aim to provide a public hall for residents and visitors alike, a place free from political, religious or other opinions – a neutral space that a broad range of users can enjoy.
 The Jubilee Hall operates on a ‘space to hire’ basis.
-It can be used as a fully functioning theatre and as a concert venue, and still boasts the original orchestra pit used by Benjamin Britten.
+It can be used as a fully functioning theatre and as a concert venue, and still boasts the orchestra pit used by Benjamin Britten.
 The hall also provides valuable rehearsal space and can be used for company ‘away days’ and events.

-The history of the Jubilee Hall can be delved in to more deeply in ‘A Room Worth of the Town’ by Amanda Davies.
-Available from local bookshops and directly from Autograph Books
+The history of the Jubilee Hall can be delved into more deeply in ‘A Room Worthy of the Town’ by Amanda Davies.